-Provide Signal Plans in the Final Plan Submittal for both US 1 signals and the S-204 Longs Pond Road at the both WB I-20 Ramp signals.
+Provide Signal Plans in the Final Plan Submittal for both US 1 signals and the S-204 Longs Pond Road at both I-20 Ramp signals.

 3.2 As-Built Signal Plans

 Provide As-Built "red-lined" signal plans to the District Signal Shop after the signal work is completed.